Frequently Asked Questions

 How much should I allow for wastage?

 We recommend allowing at least 10% extra in your measurements, so you have enough for off cuts, damages, wastage and if any tiles have variation that is not to your liking.
+We also recommend allowing 10% extra for our parquet range and 5% extra for our planks.

 Yes, you can use both wet and electric underfloor heating systems with natural stone tiles and porcelain tiles.
 We recommend using flexible adhesive and grout (the products we sell are suitable for this use) and a decoupling membrane, such as Decomat PRO Matting, to allow for movement as the floor heats up and cools down.
 For further information please call to talk to one of our friendly sales team.